1johnreynolds/XMLtoData/ReadMe.txt

 Now it should create DB tables and upload data into it.
 Then it will display the options:

 Which query do you want to choose?
-1.3.1 Given author name A, list all of her co-authors 1.3.2 Given a paper name, list its publication metadata 1.3.3 Given a journal name, a year (volume) and an issue (number), find out the metadata of all the papers published in the book
-1.4.3 Given a conference name and a year, find out the metadata of all the papers published in the book Please choose:
 a.
-1.3.1
+1.3.1 Given author name A, list all of her co-authors.
 b.
-1.3.2
+1.3.2 Given a paper name, list its publication metadata.
 c.
-1.3.3
+1.3.3 Given a journal name, a year (volume) and an issue (number), find out the metadata of all the papers published in the book.
 d.
-1.3.4
+1.3.4 Given a conference name and a year, find out the metadata of all the papers published in the book.
+e.
+2.1 Display all the article titles published in the area of SOSE.
+f.
+2.2 Display the titles of the articles published by a researcher (Jia Zhang) in a specific year (2018).
+g.
+2.3 Display all the authors who have published more than 10 papers in the area of SOSE to date.
+h.
+2.4 Given a paper name, list its publication metadata, including paper title, all co-authors, publication channel.
 q.
-Quit the queries:
+Quit the queries.
+Please choose:

 You can choose the options according to Dr. Zhang's questions.
+To choose which query to use, you only need to type in letter a to h or q to quit the program.

+// For query 1.3.3, the value of year means "volume" attribute and value of issue means "number" attribute.
+// All of the inputs are case-, space- and punctuation-sensitive.
+// If this program turns error, perhaps you have typed in wrong format input, please check and select the choice (a to h) again.
+// If you want to run this program again, please drop the generated tables from MySQL firstly, the MySQL code is: drop table pub_info;
+drop table author;